How to Prepare

 SLA Nursing Charts

-It is a good idea to become familiar with the kinds of documents you may encounter in each station of the simulation lab.
-Review the templates of the forms that may be used during the simulation, and that will be found in the chart.
-Once you enter the simulation room, you will have allocated time to review the patient chart.
+We recommend reviewing sample materials you may receive at the simulation lab stations.
+Review form templates forms that may be used during the simulation, or that can be found in the chart.
+Once you enter the simulation room, you will have an allocated time period to review the patient chart.
 You may make notes (paper will be provided), though these notes will not be scored unless specifically noted.

 Understanding Nursing in Canada